Baby’s Baptism / Christening in Romania: Traditions, What Gift to Bring & More

 Personal experience with baptism in Romania

-First of all, it’s the parents (mostly) and the baby’s godparents that have to do a lot of preparing before the big day.
-Friends and most of the family just come to enjoy the party.
+First of all, it’s the parents (mostly) and the baby’s godparents who have to do a lot of preparing before the big day.
+Friends and the extended family just come to enjoy the party.

-You have to book your date with the Church and make sure that you bring them all the things they need (candles, clothes for the baby and different other things – the priests will tell you all), but also make arrangements at the restaurant for the party that follows (menu, decorations, music and other things).
+You have to book your date with the Church and make sure that you bring everything the priests tell you to (candles, clothes for the baby and different other things – they will give you the list), but also make arrangements at the restaurant for the party that follows (menu, decorations, music and other things).

-It was pretty stressful, I have to say, especially because we’re not very familiar with all the traditions (and everybody seems to think that you “must” this or that, many being just outdated Romanian superstitions) but in the end, all went well and we had a memorable, fun day.
+For us, it was pretty stressful, I have to say, especially because we’re not very familiar with all the traditions (and everybody seems to think that you “must” this or that, many being just outdated Romanian superstitions), but in the end, all went well and we had a memorable, fun day.

 romanian christening 01